isomerpages/govtech-corp/_for-citizens/Employment/ResumeBoostSG.md

 <p></p>
 <ul data-tight="true" class="tight">
 <li>
-<p>ResumeBoost SG is a cutting-edge AI (Artificial Intelligence) tool developed
+<p>ResumeBoostSG is a cutting-edge AI (Artificial Intelligence) tool developed
 by GovTech designed to optimise&nbsp;resumes and increase your chances of landing job interviews.</p>
 </li>